 As we age and experience more stress, most of us take shallow breaths and breathe with our chest instead of through our diaphragm.
 Diaphragmatic breathing is how babies breathe.
 It’s natural, deep breathing that relieves stress and has all kinds of positive effects.
 At Younger Than Last Year, we teach you how to breathe again, as you once did, when you were younger.

-The right type of food and fluids is essential for a younger, healthier lifestyle.
+The right type of food and fluids are essential for a younger, healthier lifestyle.
 But you knew that already, didn’t you?
-The tough part is identifying what the “right” foods are, slowly incorporating them into your diet, keeping everything flavorful and fun, until pretty soon, you start to prefer this new way of fueling your body over the bad habits that you’ve acquired over the years.
+The tough part is identifying what the “right” foods are, slowly incorporating them into your diet, keeping everything flavorful and fun, until pretty soon, you start to prefer this new way of fueling your body over the bad habits that you’ve acquired through the years.

 As you age, you move your joints less and become stiff.
 At Younger Than Last Year, we believe in moving more often, in different ways, to “oil up” your joints, allowing you to feel limber and agile, just like when you were young.